 Why study Economics of Markets and Organisations in Rotterdam?

-This programme is ideal when you seek to gain insight into what drives human behaviour at work and how decisions affect organisational performance.
-The Erasmus School of Economics is unique in harbouring a large group of active researchers in the field of Organisational Economics, who are dedicated to combine excellent research with lecturing skills that inspire and enthuse.
-This makes the ESE the place to be in Europe for studying a programme in this field.
+This programme is ideal when you seek to gain insight into what drives human behaviour at work and how market structure and organisational strategy affect organisational policies and performance.
+Erasmus School of Economics is unique in harbouring a large group of active researchers specialising in organisational economics that are dedicated to combining excellent research with lecturing skills that inspire and enthuse.
+This makes the Erasmus School of Economics the place to be in Europe for studying a programme in this field.